 ABOUT ME

 Hello!
-I am a postdoctoral fellow in the Buckner lab at Harvard University.
-My current research focuses on investigating the organization of large-scale human brain networks and their roles in higher-order cognitive functions, such as language processing, social inference and remembering.
-Using multiple behavioral, neuroimaging, and computational approaches, I characterize human brain networks and how variation gives rise to differences in network organization and behavior in the cerebral cortex, cerebellum and striatum.
-Of particular interest to me is the higher-order association cortex—regions of the brain that have undergone a disproportionate expansion during recent hominin evolution.
-By studying these brain circuits and their roles in cognitive function, I aim to uncover fundamental principles underlying brain organization and function, with implications for understanding psychiatric disorders.
-Before joining the Buckner lab as a postdoc, I completed my PhD at Fudan University and spent the final two years of my PhD studies as a visiting student in the Buckner lab at Harvard University.
+I am a postdoctoral researcher in the Department of Psychology at Harvard University.
+My current research focuses on investigating the organization of large-scale human brain networks and their roles in higher-order cognitive functions, such as language processing, social inference and memory.
+By combining individual-focused neuroimaging with computational approaches, I characterize parallel networks and their functional specialization within juxtaposed regions across the cerebral cortex, cerebellum, striatum and thalamus.
+As part of this work, I recently developed the DU15NET atlases, a novel 15‑network parcellation that aligns with current understanding of human network organization.
+I also collaborate with clinicians to map networks within individual patients and use these personalized maps to inform improved neurosurgical and neuromodulation approaches.
+Before joining the Buckner lab as a postdoctoral researcher, I completed my PhD at Fudan University and spent the final two years of my doctoral training as a joint PhD student in the Buckner lab at Harvard University.
 Outside the lab, I enjoy playing basketball, exploring local restaurants, and photographing birds.

 Contact: